chandrahasraj/Twitter-Kafka/README.md

 create a topic in kafka and push these tags into it, later gather these tags using the consumer and make a count of the tags for a particular created time.

+Advanced

+Create a topic if does not exits using Admin Utils and zkUtils.
+Delete a topic if exits using Admin Utils and zkUtils

 send any questions to chandrahasjava21@gmail.com